eginwong/course-notes/cloud/azure/AZ-300/study-plan.md

 - Analyze resource utilization and consumption
   - configure diagnostic settings on resources
   - create baseline for resources
+    - these are the > Export Template feature
   - create and test alerts
   - analyze alerts across subscription
   - analyze metrics across subscription
   - create action groups
   - monitor for unused resources
+    - Azure Monitor?
   - monitor spend
   - report on spend
   - utilize Log Search query functions
+    - Go to logs and spin up log analytics for your resource
   - view alerts in Azure Monitor logs
   - visualize diagnostics data using Azure Monitor Workbooks
 - Create and configure storage accounts